TankMermaid/caravan/README.md

 Documents are in the github wiki.

 ## Tests
 Unit tests are in the `test` folder.
-You can run the tests from the top directory by running `python -m unittest discover`.
+You can run the tests from the top directory by running `py.test`.